 Solopreneur pals, I've heard and seen a LOT of bad social media advice lately – much of it shared ON social media.
 Don't fall for any of these myths or pieces of misguided advice.
 I've done the research for you and will hook you up with what REAL experts and data say.
 Your social media will get mightier and smarter!

 DO take a few extra minutes to tweak and customize your posts (inside tools like Buffer, HootSuite, PostPlanner, or the native social platforms) and optimize for each social network.
-Also, make sure your images are sized for optimal viewing on each platform (the popularity of tools like Canva and AdobeSpark with templates built in.
-Check my page on fave tools for more info)
+Also, make sure your images are sized for optimal viewing on each platform.
+Tools like Canva and AdobeSpark with templates built in for all the sizes are your friend.
+Check my page on fave tools for more info on social media tools.

 Congrats on getting more fans/followers!
 But … don't be quick to literally count on those counts.
 Dig a little behind the #s:

 Don’t forget – the metrics that matter most to YOU are the ones that get you closer to your overall marketing and business goals.
 [Need help getting clear on your SMART goals?
-Check out the new short-n-sweet, hands-on training in the Mighty Marketing Mojo Coaching program.]
+Check out my SMART goals worksheet]

-Not necessarily.
 Where are your ideal clients?
 What social platforms do they use most, and on which ones are they willing to interact with businesses, people selling/promoting?
 Have you done your social media market research yet?
 Play to the strengths of each social platform AND your business and style.
-[Need help figuring out how to start that research?
-Good news – I have guides and coaching for that.
-Remember, ‘research’ is practically my middle name.]

 Don’t waste time learning a tool and trying to build a consistent brand presence on a platform that your ideal clients aren’t using and willing to engage with you on.
 Plus, you have limited time, resources, and energy – don’t spread yourself so thin!